lubos-turek/fintech-task/README.md

 Built with Next.js 16, React 19, TypeScript, React Query, Prisma, SQLite, Docker, and Tailwind CSS.

 I focused mainly on the Frontend as I apply for Frontend role.
-I wanted to get the important parts of the backend right (linear data transformation, fast search) but then I spent more time to polish the frotnend.
+I wanted to get the important parts of the backend right (linear data transformation, fast search) but then I spent more time to polish the frontend.

 ## Design Decisions

-- **Streamed Data Ingestion**: Data is parsed using SAX and batch insterted into the database.
+- **Streamed Data Ingestion**: Data is parsed using SAX and batch inserted into the database.

 - **SQLite Database**: SQLite is used for simplicity.
 FTS5 enables fast search.